Damir Dokić: Incidents

 In 2000, Dokić threw a piece of fish at a cafeteria worker at the US Open after complaining about paying $10 for it.
 He was then banned from the tournament.

 At the 2001 Australian Open, after Jelena Dokić's first-round loss to Lindsay Davenport, Dokić said that there were irregularities in the draw and that he was banned from the tournament due to abusive behavior.
 He later said "I think the draw is fixed just for her."

 During the 2002 Australian Open, he was featured in a series of advertisements for Kia Motors, the title sponsor of the event, poking fun at his past misconduct.
 Kia defended the choice, citing 98 percent recognition of him and saying that he would not be too expensive.

 In June 2009, after Dokić threatened the Australian ambassador to Serbia, Clare Birgin, with a hand grenade, Dokić was sentenced to 15 months in prison for causing public danger and for the illegal possession of weapons.
 He appealed against the sentence but it was upheld in September 2009.
 Following a further appeal, the sentence was reduced to 12 months and Dokić was released from jail in April 2010.

 Death

-Dokić died after a battle with cancer on 16 May 2025.
+Dokić died on 16 May 2025.